Gene Luen Yang to Headline 2023 Neustadt Lit Fest at OU

 Robert Con Davis-Undiano, WLT’s executive director, said that “the Neustadt Prizes are especially effective at highlighting key literary and cultural figures like Yang and mapping their important contributions to contemporary literature and culture.”

 The public is invited to the Neustadt Lit Fest on the OU Norman campus in Yang’s honor (Oct.
 23–25), where Yang and other writers and scholars will make presentations about his work, Chinese American literature and culture, and the impact of new cultural forms like the graphic novel and various hybrid media presentations.
+For those who cannot attend in person, click on this Zoom link to register for any or all six of the livestreamed events.

 A reception at the Fred Jones Jr. Museum of Art at 7 p.m., Tuesday, Oct.
 24, will feature readings by the Neustadt Prize jury and an announcement of the winner of the 2024 Neustadt International Prize for Literature.
 To learn more about the Neustadt Lit Fest, visit neustadtprize.org.